 A5.5.1 Filtering can be applied to all control quantites.
 The amount of filtering applied shall not allow time constants to exceed the values listed in Table A5.3.
 This time constant shall pertain to the entire system, running from the sensor to the display and data acquisition.

 A5.5.2 Maximum allowable system time constants for the controlled quantities are shown in Table A7.3.

-Annex A2.
+Annex A6.
+TEMPERATURE, PRESSURE AND OTHER CONTROL SYSTEMS